DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

 It might look like this function is OK - `Type` is constrained to` { length: number }`, and the function either returns `Type` or a value matching that constraint.
 The problem is that the function promises to return the same kind of object as was passed in, not just some object matching the constraint.
-If this code were legal, you could write code that definitely wouldn’t work:
+If this code were legal, you could write code that definitely wouldn't work:

 ```ts
 // 'arr' gets value { length: 6 }